 NOTE: ¾ yard is the minimum required.
 If you have a motif that requires special fussy cutting, we recommend getting a full yard.
 We worked with a full yard, which allowed us enough fabric to get a lovely match along the side seams.

 - ½ yard of 44″+ wide standard weight cotton for the bag’s lining; we originally used Cotton Couture in Azure by Michael Miller Fabrics

 - 1½ yards of ¼” twisted cord; we used a matching bright blue paracord

 - TWO 1″ D-rings; we used Dritz D-rings in nickel

 - FIVE size 16 long-prong, smooth-cap snaps; we used Capped Prong Ring Snap Fasteners by Snap Source in Silver

 - TWELVE large grommets; we used Dritz Large Eyelets in Nickel

-- FOUR purse feet (optional, but a great professional finish); we used Nancy Zieman ½” Bag Feet in Glossy Nickel
+- FOUR purse feet – optional, but a great professional finish

-- ONE cord lock (optional for front tie slide if not using a simple bow); we used an extra large cord lock in nickel, purchased locally, we often turn to The Rain Shed for paracord toggles and cord locks.
+- ONE cord lock (optional for front tie slide if not using a simple bow); we used an extra large cord lock in nickel

 NOTE: All your bag hardware should match.
-Ours were all nickel in a bright finish.
+Ours was all nickel in a bright finish.